- 1 What’s In A Name? Plant Naming Conventions

 This section of the label also indicates whether your plant should be in a sheltered location from the wind or other elements.

-It’s important to understand how your plant is positioned in relation to other plants.
+It’s important to understand how your plant is positioned in relation to other plants when seed starting.
 The label on a packet of seeds will provide a quick reference to how far apart you should plant your seeds for optimal growth.
 Similarly, the information on a seedling’s label will include transplant spacing between plants and rows.

 There’s different gardening styles which ignore traditional spacing requirements, such as square foot gardening.
 These techniques use denser plant placement to produce a large amount of edible crops.
 For most flowering plants that you grow just for visual appeal, sticking with the plant label is just fine.